Woodbridge in Woodbridge Township in Middlesex County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Woodbridge Township Historic Preservation Commission.

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 A significant historical year for this entry is 1698.

 Location.
-40° 33.791′ N, 74° 16.399′ W. Marker is in Woodbridge, New Jersey, in Middlesex County.
-Marker is at the intersection of Rahway Avenue and Trinity Lane, on the right when traveling north on Rahway Avenue.
+40° 33.791′ N, 74° 16.399′ W. Marker is in Woodbridge Township, New Jersey, in Middlesex County.
+It is in Woodbridge.
+It is at the intersection of Rahway Avenue and Trinity Lane, on the right when traveling north on Rahway Avenue.
 Touch for map.
-Marker is in this post office area: Woodbridge NJ 07095, United States of America.
+Marker is at or near this postal address: 649 Rahway Ave, Woodbridge NJ 07095, United States of America.
 Touch for directions.